-If you think these signs describe you, or perhaps describe someone you care about, trained help is available to point you in the right direction for an alcohol recovery center, alcohol rehabilitation facility or alcohol treatment facility that can help.
-Call our alcoholism helpline to learn more about your options.
+If you think these signs describe you, or perhaps describe someone you care about, trained help is available to point you in the right direction with a simple call to our alcoholism helpline.
+Call our 24 hour alcohol helpline to learn more about your options.

 Another resource available in the search for a suitable alcohol recovery facility is an online search.
 It’s perhaps less reliable than a personal testimonial, but running a few key phrases through a search engine will pull up many results, representing thousands of options for the treatment of alcoholism.
 Whether you’re interested in inpatient clinical care, outpatient support groups or something in the middle, such as a sober living halfway house, options galore will spill across the screen in less than a second, along with reviews, testimonials and careful expositions of licensing and methods, which must also be investigated until you’re comfortable with the choice you’ve made.